US-Ukraine critical minerals deal: What we know so far

 Reflections on the Russia-Ukraine war

-The public rift escalated into a war of words between the two leaders, raising concerns in Kyiv and European capitals that Trump might rush through a deal with Moscow to end the war on Russia’s terms.
+In recent days, the public rift between Trump and Zelenskyy had escalated into a war of words, raising concerns in Kyiv and European capitals that Trump might rush through a deal with Moscow to end the war on Russia’s terms.

 Here is what we know so far: